connorf25/AngularLabs/README.md

 ## Add User
 `/api/addUser`

-This route takes in a new user, then retrieves the users.json from storage, adds the user and overwrites the file.
+This route takes in a new user, and adds them to the collection if the username does not already exist

 Parameters: User object